The case against Zimmerman: Far from clear, undercut by blunder

 "Those of us who watch trials look for the big flashy knockout punch that resolves the case one way or another," said Richard Gabriel, president of the litigation and trial consulting firm Decision Analysis.
 "I'm not sure the prosecutors have done that."

 The case was ambiguous from the start.
-Police in the town of Sanford, Florida, originally concluded there was no crime on February 26, 2012, when Zimmerman, now 29, killed Martin, 17, with a single shot in the heart.
+Police in the town of Sanford, Florida, originally concluded there was no crime on Feb.
+26, 2012, when Zimmerman, now 29, killed Martin, 17, with a single shot to the chest.

 Zimmerman told police Martin looked suspicious and admitted at one point to following him, but Sanford police investigators believed Zimmerman's story of acting in self-defense after getting pummeled in a fight.